PrashantSaikia/Body-Movement-Comparison-with-Mediapipe/README.md

 <img width="1439" alt="Screenshot 2021-05-20 at 3 24 54 PM" src="https://user-images.githubusercontent.com/39755678/118936981-a1b65b80-b97f-11eb-8d42-ad11afc0bc2e.png">

 You can create your own moves with the `create_moves.py` file.
-It essentially opens the webcam, and then you do your move and save it.
+It essentially opens the webcam, lets you do your move, and when you're done, you can press `Q` to save it with the supplied name: `create_move('Move 1')`